Denali National Park and Preserve

-The park entrance fee, $10 per person, is collected year-round and is valid for seven days.
+The park entrance fee is collected year-round and is valid for seven days.
 Most of the money stays in the park to improve visitor services and facilities.
 Interagency Federal Recreation Passes, like the Annual, Senior, and Access Passes, and the Denali Annual Pass, are also valid for entry.

 Denali has trails for both novice and experienced hikers.
 Trails are maintained in the park entrance area.
 Join ranger-led walks or take longer cross-country hikes on your own.
 Some of the best routes are on durable surfaces along ridge tops or gravel river bars.
 Streams can be cold, swift, and dangerous to cross.
 Sturdy foot gear is essential.